Ned-57/BootcampFinalProject/README.md

 When I started with my Jira board, creating an Epic and User Stories for the CRUD functionality, it went quite well however I did initially forget to write the tasks that had to be done to complete these stories, but I later added these to the description of each story.
-I also didn't consider other epics that needed to be created in order to stasify the project specification, but I eventually realised and I created two more, one for documentation, and one for testing with appropriate user stories and acceptance criteria for each.
+I also didn't consider other epics that needed to be created in order to satisfy the project specification, but I eventually realised and I created two more, one for documentation, and one for testing with appropriate user stories and acceptance criteria for each.